 - Played straighter in "Earth, Wind, and...Wait for it..." in Season 3.

 Conrad: Can you please just tell me why you think it's Dan?

 : Well it's not like I stole his cell phone or anything.
 'Cause I mean I don't do that sort of thing.
 Although I'm sensing someone did; I'll solve that later.
 No, this, this is just deeply-rooted psychic vibe-age.

 - And somehow, Shawn gets away with that one—most likely because he's just so weird that the others have learned to tune it out.

-- In Community, when Troy and Pierce receive their letters of Valentine's Day, Troy states, "Yeah, they're definitely not fake."
+- When Troy and Pierce receive their letters of Valentine's Day, Troy states, "Yeah, they're definitely not fake."